Cyprus Company Formation

 • Prohibition of business within Cyprus – Not applicable

-• Register of Directors - Opened to public
+• Register of Directors – Opened to the public

 • Minimum Number of Directors – 1